-The population of the County Jail consists of male and female secure and Huber inmates, secure Federal inmates, and inmates on probation and parole holds.
+2020 - 135 2021 - 104 2022 - 132 2023 - 130 2024 - 132 The population of the County Jail consists of male and female secure and Huber inmates, secure Federal inmates, and inmates on probation and parole holds.
 Inmates with behavior issues are not allowed in the program.
 One of the many positive attributes of ERP is it provides participants an incentive to maintain a higher standard of behavior and respect towards jail staff, provides a cost-savings on inmate meals, and also provides other county departments assistance.
-This allows certain inmates out to work. county departments assistance.
-This allows certain inflates out to work.
+This allows certain inmates out to work.